newlandpe/discord-xauth-integration/README.md

 4. **Use Slash Commands:**
    Users can now use the registered slash commands (e.g., `/update`) in any Discord channel where the bot is present to refresh their linked role data.

-5. **Interactive Commands:**
+5. **CLI Management Commands:**
-   Once the bot is running, you can type commands into the console:
+   You can manage the application using the following command-line interface (CLI) commands:
-   - `help`: Displays a list of available commands.
+   - `node app.js help`: Displays a list of all available commands and their descriptions.
-   - `list`: Lists all linked users from the database.
+   - `node app.js list`: Lists all linked users from the database.
-   - `prune`: Removes users from the database who are no longer in the Discord server specified by `guildId`.
+   - `node app.js prune`: Removes users from the database who are no longer in the Discord server specified by `guildId`.
+This command does not bring the Discord bot online.
-   - `refresh-all`: Refreshes the Discord linked role metadata for all users in the database.
+   - `node app.js refresh-all`: Refreshes the Discord linked role metadata for all users in the database.
+This command does not bring the Discord bot online.
-   - `register-discord-commands`: Registers the application's slash commands with Discord.
+   - `node app.js register-discord-commands`: Registers the application's global slash commands with Discord.
+This command does not bring the Discord bot online.
-   - `register-metadata`: Registers the application's metadata schema with Discord.
+   - `node app.js register-metadata`: Registers the application's role connection metadata schema with Discord.
+This command does not bring the Discord bot online.
-   - `quit`: Shuts down the bot gracefully.
+   - `node app.js stop-server`: Stops the background HTTP server and Discord bot.

 ### Exposing Your Bot to the Internet (for Discord Interactions)